Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Related Works

 \section{Related Works}

-{\bf Decentralized algorithms for Problem \eqref{OPT} in time-invariant networks.} Due to its broad applications, Problem \eqref{OPT} has received attention in the community of decentralized optimization for many years; see, e.g., \cite{shi2015proximal} for an early attempt.
-It is only until recently that linearly convergent decentralized algorithms have been developed for solving Problem \eqref{OPT} in time-invariant networks. \cite{alghunaim2019linearly} developed a decentralized proximal gradient method, where the diffusion step and the proximal step are designed differently from~\cite{shi2015proximal} such that not only the fixed point meets the global optimality condition but also linear convergence can be attained for strongly convex problems. \cite{latafat2019new} proposed a distributed algorithm based on randomized block-coordinate proximal method, which exhibits an asymptotic linear convergence if the monotone operator associated with Problem~\eqref{OPT} is metrically subregular (a much weaker condition than strong convexity).
+{\bf Decentralized algorithms for Problem \eqref{OPT} in deterministic networks.} Due to its broad applications, Problem \eqref{OPT} has received attention in the community of decentralized optimization for many years; see, e.g., \cite{shi2015proximal} for an early attempt.
+It is only until recently that linearly convergent decentralized algorithms have been developed for solving Problem \eqref{OPT} in determinisitc networks.
+For time-invariant networks, \cite{alghunaim2019linearly} developed a decentralized proximal gradient method, where the diffusion step and the proximal step are designed differently from~\cite{shi2015proximal} such that not only the fixed point meets the global optimality condition but also linear convergence can be attained for strongly convex problems. {Furthermore, the strategy was generalized as a unified framework for proximal gradient tracking in \cite{alghunaim2020decentralized}.} \cite{latafat2019new} proposed a distributed algorithm based on randomized block-coordinate proximal method, which exhibits an asymptotic linear convergence if the monotone operator associated with Problem~\eqref{OPT} is metrically subregular (a much weaker condition than strong convexity).
 Very recently,~\cite{xu2020unified} proposed a unified decentralized algorithmic framework based on the operator splitting theory, which attains linear convergence for the strongly convex case.
-Nevertheless, these algorithms are only applicable to time-invariant networks and cannot be extended to the stochastic networks, which motivates the new algorithm development and convergence analysis in this paper.
+For deterministic time-varying networks, the authors in \cite{sun2019distributed} developed a linearly convergent decentralized optimization algorithm based on the gradient-tracking technique and elaborate objective surrogates.
+However, it still requires the network to be connected during bounded communication rounds, which is a worst-case assumption about network connectivity \cite{lobel2010distributed} and does not necessarily hold in stochastic networks.
+To summarize, existing linearly convergent decentralized algorithms for Problem \eqref{OPT} are only applicable to deterministic networks and cannot be extended to the stochastic networks, which motivates the new algorithm development and convergence analysis in this paper.